-By far one of my most enduring creative relationships has been as in-house illustrator & occasional creative consultant for independent music education publishers Bushfire Press.
+One of my most enduring creative relationships was as in-house illustrator & creative consultant for music education publishers Bushfire Press.
 Bushfire Press are a passionate team of ex-music teachers / musicians, who began writing & publishing Performing Arts resources for primary & secondary schools in the late 80s.
 My work for them has included a wide range of music teaching resources, most notably the award-winning series Music Room – initially published as 7 books and accompanying CD-ROMs, and later adapted to interactive digital whiteboard format.

 One of the team, Rob Fairbairn, had helped promote my cartoon workshops into Melbourne schools during the 90s through his Complete Arts Company, and we’d established a creative friendship over the years.
 In 2000 Rob introduced me to the rest of the Bushfire team to see if I’d like to illustrate a new music book project they were hatching for schools, called the Great Southern Songbook.
 It was an exciting project, containing original songs from the Asia-Pacific region accompanied by cross-arts extension activities, and supporting CDs recorded by the Bushfire team.